 How do your officers train to take combative suspects into custody with or without a police dog present?
 How do your officers take control of a suspect who may be considered armed or who has not been searched and could possibly be in possession of a weapon?
 How do your officers take control of an unsearched suspect if the dog is verbally outed from a distance?
 Is an unsearched suspect actually “under control” from a distance?

 VERBAL COMMUNICATIONS – When a handler encounters the police dog biting an uncooperative suspect, if appropriate to assist officers so they can take rapid control of the suspect, brief and concise commands can be given like “Stop moving so I can remove the dog” or “Stop moving so we can handcuff you and get the dog off” or “The quicker we get you handcuffed, the quicker I can get the dog off.”
-These commands can be repeated and should be repeated with non-compliance, they should be clearly commanded so they can be understood, and these commands should be recorded by a body worn camera or other device if activated.
+However, it is important to remember that handcuffing should not be a requirement that allows officers to gain control or secure a suspect being bitten by a police dog.
+The appropriate commands can be repeated and should be repeated with non-compliance, they should be clearly commanded so they can be understood, and these commands should be recorded by a body worn camera or other device if activated.
 “Do you understand?” is a question that can be asked if cooperation fails.
-Handlers should routinely practice giving these commands in training scenarios developed specifically to address this issue.
+Handlers should routinely practice giving these commands in training and during scenarios developed specifically to address this issue.
 You fight (and give verbal commands) like you train and practice.

 “You fight (and give verbal commands) like you train and practice.”

 SUSPECT ACTIONS – I’ve heard “the suspect always dictates the duration of the bite” but is struggling alone cause for the continued use of force?
 The handler needs to evaluate the circumstances rather quickly and make a decision to remove the dog based on the threat if the suspect is under control but perhaps not yet handcuffed.